Log in if you have an account

 About Fairmount Bicycles

 What do we do here?
 We sell new bikes, used bikes, and all the gear to go along with 'em.
 You can rent a comfort bike, road bike, hardtail and full suspension mountain bike, and you can take a guided tour of Philly through the Philly Bike Tour Co.
 We fix bikes, and we like getting other people into fixing and riding bikes.
-During normal times, we host shop rides and repair classes.
+We host shop rides and repair classes.
 As for us?
 We all use our bikes to commute.
 A lot of us mountain bike, some of us road ride, and almost all of us have done some bike touring.

 Just because our bike shops exist within capitalism does not mean we have to settle for all the exploitation that comes along with it.
 We value work-life balance, paying living wages, and paid time off.
 We value helping each other and helping our community.
 We try to work with companies that support us and our values.
 We’re strongly against bike shop snobbery and pride ourselves on being a friendly & approachable shop.
 Have a question?
 Come on by or send us an email.
 Are you trying to open your own small business and want to talk it through?
 Love chatting about that stuff too.
 Do you want to come play ice hockey with me?
 Definitely reach out.
 If you're wondering whether or not you should contact us, please just go for it: [email protected]